core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 As with OSCORE, endpoints communicating with Group OSCORE need to establish the relevant Security Context.
 Group OSCORE endpoints need to acquire OSCORE input parameters, information about the group(s) and about other endpoints in the group(s).
 This document is based on the existence of an entity called Group Manager and responsible for the group, but it does not mandate how the Group Manager interacts with the group members.
 The list of responsibilities of the Group Manager is compiled in {{sec-group-manager}}.

-A possible Group Manager to use is specified in {{I-D.ietf-ace-key-groupcomm-oscore}}, where the join process is based on the ACE framework for authentication and authorization in constrained environments {{I-D.ietf-ace-oauth-authz}}.
+A possible Group Manager to use is specified in {{I-D.ietf-ace-key-groupcomm-oscore}}, where the join process is based on the ACE framework for authentication and authorization in constrained environments {{RFC9200}}.

 The Group Manager assigns an integer Key Generation Number to each of its groups, identifying the current version of the keying material used in that group.
 The first Key Generation Number assigned to every group MUST be 0.
 Separately for each group, the value of the Key Generation Number increases strictly monotonically, each time the Group Manager distributes new keying material to that group (see {{sec-group-key-management}}).
 That is, if the current Key Generation Number for a group is X, then X+1 will denote the keying material distributed and used in that group immediately after the current one.